 Plastic surgery is certainly an option to consider but it is important to discuss the procedure with your surgeon to set expectations ahead of time.
 Whilst undergoing a rhinoplasty procedure in Perth can enhance one’s appearance, it won’t necessarily bring a dramatic change or cause others to treat you differently.

 The best candidates are those with clear and realistic expectations about what the procedure can achieve.
 Good physical and psychological health is important.
+Please view our before and after Rhinoplasty gallery.

 Dr Timothy Cooper and the staff at Rodin Clinic are committed to providing high standards for all patients.
 Contact us today for more details about our advanced procedure for rhinoplasty in our Perth clinic and what you can expect.